How to Grow Citrus in Arizona: A Complete Guide

 3. Which type of citrus tree should I plant?

 This answer is simple; select which type of citrus you want to eat.
 A properly cared for citrus tree lives for a long time, and over its lifetime will produce hundreds of pounds of fruit.
 Choose a type of citrus you like to eat and will use so the fruit does not go to waste.
+If you visit a grower during citrus harvesting season, many will allow you to sample fruit right off the tree.

-This article talks about 30 different varieties of citrus.
+This article discusses 30 varieties of citrus.
 Some oranges are best for juicing, and others are best eaten fresh.
 Try to sample the type of fruit you are considering planting.
+Still can’t decide?
+This article may help you decide which type of citrus tree to plant.

 4. What time of year should I plant citrus in Arizona?